Parisuton/micko/README.md

 - __Configuration Saving:__ Save your personalized settings effortlessly. micko ensures that your preferences are stored securely, because a well-configured micko is a happy micko.

-- __Dark Theme Design:__ Immerse yourself in a sleek and trendy dark theme, reminiscent of your favorite gaming environments. micko seamlessly blends functionality with aesthetics.
+- __A Minimalist Design:__ Hold your focus on things that matter: micko features a minimalist design that makes running it extremely lightweight and uninterruptive.

 ## Usage